 |

-Photographs taken at the recovery of SM106 (right, above) by the RM835 group who purchased her for preservation show that she was then
+Photographs taken at the recovery of SM106 (below) by the RM835 group who purchased her for preservation show that she was then

 located at the depot of Emsworth & District at Southbourne.
 No such transfer was ever registered with DVLA, although it